Disadvantages Of Simple Random Sampling

 1. The Problem of Incomplete Sampling Frames: A Foundation of Error

 One of the most significant limitations of SRS lies in its dependence on a complete and accurate sampling frame.
 A sampling frame is the list from which the sample is drawn.
 If the sampling frame is incomplete—missing crucial segments of the population—the resulting sample will be inherently biased.
-For example, relying on a phone directory to sample the general population would exclude individuals without landlines, skewing the results and making generalizations unreliable.
-Similarly, using an outdated alumni database for a university survey would miss recent graduates and inaccurately represent the current student body.
+As an example, relying on a phone directory to sample the general population would exclude individuals without landlines, skewing the results and making generalizations unreliable.
+But similarly, using an outdated alumni database for a university survey would miss recent graduates and inaccurately represent the current student body.
 This initial flaw contaminates the entire process, regardless of how rigorously the random selection is performed.
 The resulting data, no matter how meticulously analyzed, would not represent the intended population accurately.

 2. Practical Challenges in Implementation: Accessibility and Resources